CodingBunnyi/mel-easy-travel/README.md

 In the project directory, you can run:

-> 1. Use `npm install` to install packages for frontend server
+> 1. Use `npm install` to install packages for frontend server <br>
+> If you have any dependency issue when install packages, you can try `npm install --save --legacy-peer-deps`
 > 2. Use `npm start` to start frontend server
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.